bodywork-ml/bodywork-docs/docs/user_guide.md

     --data '{"x": 5.1, "y": 3.5}'
 ```

-Should return the payload according to how you've defined your service in the executable Python module - e.g. in the `model_scoring_app.py` file found within the `model-scoring-service` stage's directory.
+Should return the payload according to how you've defined your service in the executable Python module - e.g. in the `model_scoring_app.py` file.

-If you have installed an ingress controller in your cluster, and if the the `INGRESS` [configuration parameter](#service-deployment-stages) has been set to `True` in the service stage's `config.ini` file, then the service can be tested via the public internet using,
+If you have installed an ingress controller in your cluster, and if the the `stages.STAGE_NAME.service.ingress` [configuration parameter](#service-deployment-stages) has been set to `true`, then the service can be tested via the public internet using,

 ```shell
 $ curl http://YOUR_CLUSTERS_EXTERNAL_IP/my-classification-product/my-classification-product--model-scoring-service/ \